Can I make paella rice with jasmine rice?

 Two varieties of paella rice that are commonly used are Bomba and Calasparra.
 Bomba rice is highly regarded for its ability to absorb liquid while maintaining its firm texture, resulting in a paella with a perfect al dente consistency.
 Calasparra rice exhibits similar qualities, but with a slightly different texture and flavor profile.

-See also Can I make paella rice with brown rice?
+See also Can I use any type of wine in paella rice?

 These traditional paella rice varieties are specially cultivated in the Valencia region of Spain, the birthplace of paella, and are held in high esteem by chefs and paella enthusiasts worldwide.